An energy audit is the first step in making upgrades that will save money and boost your bottom line.

 Finding an energy auditor

-Energy auditing services are offered by energy consultants and engineering firms.
+Energy consultants and engineering firms offer energy auditing services.
 Depending on the size of your facility and the scope of the audit, the process may involve a single individual or a team of specialists.

-Professional certification helps ensure that your service provider is trained in the auditing process.
+Professional certification helps ensure your service provider is trained in auditing.
 Certifying organizations include ASHRAE and the Association of Energy Engineers (AEE).

 Once your audit is complete, you can begin to implement the targeted energy-saving recommendations that will make your business more efficient and productive.